jdjakub/phd-thesis/ch-state-first.md

 \mathrm{root} (\mathrm{bicycle}) (\mathrm{wheels}) (\mathrm{spokes}) (\mathrm{colour}) = \mathrm{root} (\mathrm{silver})
 \end{equation*}

 That is, whatever object is the output of `silver` in the top-level `root` function, the output of `colour` (in the function on the left) points to the same object.
-The ability to partition a system in this way enables what \cite{externalise} calls a "natural co-ordinate system" for a piece of software, crucial for understanding and adaptability by others.
+The ability to partition a system in this way enables what \cite{Externalise} calls a "natural co-ordinate system" for a piece of software, crucial for understanding and adaptability by others.

 It seems that this way of expressing the "parts" of a system is an inevitable requirement of any programming substrate.
 Some languages, such as C, do have static, *compile-time* associative arrays (`struct`s).
 In my experience this is usually not enough, and it's necessary to bring in a library or clutter the code with a home-grown approximation to dynamic ones.
 Some parts of the \OROM{} authors' C code were confusing until I realised they were just the guts of a basic associative-array implementation; when I switched to JavaScript, these lines vanished.